-- c.
-The home occupation shall not cause any external effect associated with the home occupation, such as increased noise, excessive lighting, or offensive odor, which is incompatible with the characteristics of the residential zone.
-There shall be no illegal discharge of any materials, fluids, or gases into the sewer system or any other manner of discharging such items in violation of any applicable government code. - d.
-No traffic shall be generated by such home occupation in greater volumes than would normally be expected in a residential neighborhood, and any need for parking generated by the conduct of such home occupation shall be met off the street and other than in a required front yard. - e.
-A home occupation shall limit any external evidence of an occupation to one identification sign not to exceed 2 square feet in area. - 6.5 Keeping of backyard chickens - a.
-Backyard chickens are defined as females of the species Gallus gallus domesticus kept for non-commercial purposes.
+- Backyard chickens are defined as females of the species Gallus gallus domesticus kept for non-commercial purposes.
 The keeping of males of the species is not permitted. - b.
 The maximum number of chickens, 4 months or older, permitted on any lot is determined by lot size: - i.
-No chickens are permitted on a lot of less than $\frac{1}{4}$ acre; - ii No more than 5 chickens are permitted on a lot of $\frac{1}{4}$ acre to 1 acre; - iii.
-No more than 8 chickens are permitted on lots of more than 1 acre. - c.
-The area for keeping backyard chickens must be enclosed in such a fashion that the chickens are confined and not able to leave the owner's property.
+No chickens are permitted on a lot of less than 1/4 acre; - No more than 5 chickens are permitted on a lot of 1⁄2 acre to 1 acre; ii - No more than 8 chickens are permitted on lots of more than 1 acre. - The area for keeping backyard chickens must be enclosed in such a fashion that the c. chickens are confined and not able to leave the owner's property.
 Backyard chickens will be provided with a covered, predator-proof coop or cage that is well ventilated.
 Hens shall have access to an outdoor enclosure that is adequately fenced to contain the birds on the property. - d.
 Structures (coops) for the housing of backyard chickens must meet the permitting requirements of this Ordinance.
 For movable coops, the permit application will show the area in which the coop will be moved.
-A copy of the Maryland Poultry Registration Form must accompany the building permit application. - e.
-Coops must be setback a minimum of 15 feet from any property line. - f.
-Coops may be placed in rear yards only. - g.
-Each coop must be kept clean and free of odors and materials that can attract vermin.
-Feed must be kept in secure containers so as not to attract vermin. - h.
-Waste must be composted or removed from the property. - i.
+A copy of the Maryland Poultry Registration Form must accompany the building permit application. - Coops must be setback a minimum of 15 feet from any property line. e. - f.
+Coops may be placed in rear yards only. - Each coop must be kept clean and free of odors and materials that can attract vermin.
+Feed g. must be kept in secure containers so as not to attract vermin. - Waste must be composted or removed from the property. h. - i.
 The outdoor slaughtering of chickens is not permitted. - 7.
 Private piers, community piers, and private shared piers, not to exceed 25% of the width of the waterway, the edge of the channel, or 150 feet in length, whichever is less and subject to the stipulations of Article VI, Section 3.7 of this Ordinance.
 Regulations governing community piers may be found in Article VI, Section 3.7. - 8.
 Private garages, swimming pools, game courts, and other customary residential outbuildings and structures provided on parcels less than five acres accessory storage structures do not exceed 1,200 square feet in size or a height of 17 feet. - 9.
 Roadside stands offering for sale locally grown fresh agricultural products in season, operated by the owner, lessee or tenant of the premises upon which such stand is located.
 Adequate off-street parking shall be provided.
 Such stands shall be completely removed at the end of the local fresh produce season.